Following on from the Twitter for Business Leading Women workshop, here are the details from my slides.

 MT – short for modified tweet – is used when people edit your tweet before retweeting.

 Some people have been known to take other people’s Tweets as their own, rather than retweeting.
 This happens a lot with photos.
-This is not cricket, we should at least make sure we give credit where it is due.
+This is not good sport, we should at least make sure we give credit where it is due.

-You click on the Star Icon to favourite a tweet.
+You click on the Heart Icon to favourite a tweet.

 Many people use favourites in the same way as Facebook ‘Likes’, or as a way to keep tweets for later.